-The impressive fit-out courtesy of Brown’s father means that while the store is lined with shelves packed to the brim with books, Brown & Bunting is nothing like the dusty old second-hand bookstores you’re used to.
+Although the store is lined with shelves packed to the brim with books, Brown & Bunting is nothing like the dusty old second-hand bookstores you’re used to.
 Instead, the sections are meticulously organised, the books are cleaned with eucalyptus oil (making the whole store smell delicious) and there’s not a spot of dust to be found anywhere.
-Everything you love about second hand bookstores, without everything you don’t.